 It's no surprise that every year millions of people flock to explore this mysterious city.
 Machu Picchu has intricately crafted stonework, terraced fields, and an irrigation system that was years ahead of its time.
 Getting to view Machu Picchu's splendor requires handling a lot of logistics.
-Here is a guide to help navigate your way to Machu Picchu with ease!
+Here is a guide to help you plan your Machu Picchu vacation with ease!

 Machu Picchu is open to the public all year.
+But when is the best time to go to Machu Picchu?
 The official rainy season is October through April, but you should expect rain at any time.
 High season is June to September.
 Given the popularity of Machu Picchu, you should always expect crowds.
 Sundays tend to be the most crowded, because that is when locals are allowed into the site for free.

 What Time of Day to Go?

 There are two entrance times for Machu Picchu.
-The "primer turno" or morning ticket gives you access to the Inca ruins from 6am to 12pm.
+The "primer turno" or morning Machu Picchu ticket gives you access to the Inca ruins from 6am to 12pm.
 This is typically the busiest time of day to explore the ruins.
-You should go during the morning if you want to catch a sunrise in Machu Picchu.
+You should visit Machu Picchu during the morning if you want to catch a sunrise.
 If you want to visit in the morning, you would have to stay the night before in Aguas Calientes, the town of Machu Picchu.
 Otherwise, you won't realistically be able to arrive before 11am and won't have enough time to explore the ruins.
 Be mindful that there is a high chance of morning fog at Machu Picchu, as it is located inside a mountain rainforest.

-The "Segundo turno" or afternoon ticket (12-5:30pm) is the ideal option if you are looking for less of a crowd, better lighting for photography, and better weather.
+The "Segundo turno" or afternoon Machu Picchu tickets (12-5:30pm) are ideal if you are looking for less of a crowd, better lighting for photography, and better weather.
 Also, it's the only doable option if you want to see Machu Picchu on a day trip.